African-American names: Ethnic African words and names

 Some Black Americans gave and still give their children ethnic African names or names derived from African concepts.
 Some celebrities like Nas, named Olu Dara, have a name from Yoruba, a West African language.
 Singer Ashanti was named after the Ashanti Empire and the people in modern Ghana.

 Some Black Americans also changed their birth names to those which they felt matched their African identity, like Ntozake Shange.
-Born Paulette Williams, Shange asked South African musicians Ndikho and Nomusa Xaba to give her African names and she was given “Ntozake Shange” from the Zulu and Xhosa languages.
+Born Paulette Williams, Shange asked South African musicians Ndikho and Nomusa Xaba to give her African names and she was given "Ntozake Shange" from the Zulu and Xhosa languages.
 Shange's sister Wanda also changed her name to Ifa Bayeza later in life, with Ifa being a Yoruba word and concept.
-Actor Donald Cohen changed his name to Obba Babatunde, with Oba meaning “king” in Yoruba, spelled with two Bs in his name; and Babatunde, a Yoruba word meaning “Father has returned”, signifying a belief in reincarnation and honoring a deceased father or male ancestor of the parents.
+Actor Donald Cohen changed his name to Obba Babatundé, with Oba meaning "king" in Yoruba, spelled with two Bs in his name; and Babatunde, a Yoruba word meaning "Father has returned", signifying a belief in reincarnation and honoring a deceased father or male ancestor of the parents.

-In 1968, Alice Williams at 21 changed her name to Afeni Shakur; Afeni is Yoruba for "lover of people".
+In 1968, Alice Williams, at 21, changed her name to Afeni Shakur; Afeni is Yoruba for "lover of people".
 These names were based on pride in African ancestry, not necessarily individual claims of being from the particular ethnic groups the names were taken from.
 Black Americans are mixed with several African ethnicities; the naming conventions were out of inspirational or popular or well-known African ethnic groups they could get information about or felt connected to.
-Also, Sade or Shade also spelled Sharday or Shardae in the west is an African name which has grown in use among Black Americans, popularized by the singer Sade Adu.
+Also, Sade or Shade, also spelled Sharday or Shardae in the West, is an African name that has grown in use among Black Americans, popularized by the singer Sade Adu.

-European and Biblical names
+European and biblical names

 Even with the rise of created names, it is still common for African Americans to use biblical or European names.
 Daniel, Christopher, Michael, David, James, Joseph, and Matthew were among the most common names for African-American boys in 2013.